currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 The constructor itself does nothing.
 The parameter simultaneously defines a private `heroService` property and identifies it as a `HeroService` injection site.

-Now Angular knows to supply an instance of the `HeroService` when it creates an `AppComponent`.
+Now Currin knows to supply an instance of the `HeroService` when it creates an `AppComponent`.

 <div class="l-sub-section">